 - Whangarei Waterfalls and the AH Reed Kauri Forest – we stumbled upon this forest which contains amazing walking tracks and a tree-top boardwalk among stately 500 year old Kauri trees that tower 30 metres above the forest floor.

-- Rotorua – we elected to skip Zorbing (bouncing down the side of a mountain inside a big rubber ball), but instead took the gondola up the side of a mountain and road high speed luges (aka go carts) back down.
+- Rotorua – we elected to skip Zorbing (bouncing down the side of a mountain inside a big rubber ball), but instead took the gondola up the side of a mountain and rode high speed luges (aka go carts) back down.
 On another run, the kids disappeared from our view as they zip-lined down the other side of the mountain, ending with a micro-bungee jump of about 30 feet.

 - Department of Conservation camping at beautiful Uretiti Beach, meeting local fishermen on the beach at sunset and playing rounds of ‘pass the donkey’ (our family’s version of charades) in our camper van.
 We’re not sure if this is a nude beach or if the elder folk we saw strolling naked down the beach were just playing fast and loose with the rules.